SETINSTRANSLATION

 10

-Translation from the IMU center of navigation to the MARK4 output location.
+Translation from the IMU centre of navigation to the MARK4 output location.

 This offset shifts the position and velocity information in the MARK4PVA log.